 Needless to say, many accidents have occurred over the years as a result of nuclear waste.

-Instead, we need to invest in other forms of alternative energy.
+Many environmentalists think that instead of using nuclear power, we need to invest in other forms of alternative energy.